raghunayyar/iRaghu-Theme-2/README.md

 Fonts

-I have embedded a cuple of fonts like Open Sans, Ubuntu etc. in the fonts folder.
+I have embedded a couple of fonts like Open Sans, Ubuntu etc. in the fonts folder.